-General indications for upper extremity replantation are thumb amputation, multiple digit amputation, mid-palm (transmetacarpal) amputation, single-digit amputations distal to the insertion of the flexor digitorum superficialis tendon (Zone 1), sharp amputations at the hand, forearm, or elbow level, and any amputation in a child.
-Any patient that is transferred to a Level 1 trauma center or replant capable facility should be done after consultation with the hand surgeon at that facility to ensure the transfer is appropriate.
+General indications for upper extremity replantation are thumb amputation, multiple digit amputation, mid-palm (trans-metacarpal) amputation, single-digit amputations distal to the insertion of the flexor digitorum superficialis tendon (Zone 1), sharp amputations at the hand, forearm, or elbow level, and any amputation in a child.
+Any patient transferred to a Level 1 trauma center or replant capable facility should be done after consultation with the hand surgeon at that facility to ensure the transfer is appropriate.

 Handling of Amputated Extremity Parts

 Timing is critical in replantation surgery.
 The amount of muscle in the amputated part determines the amount of ischemia time each part will tolerate.
 Digits contain no muscle, and the bone and soft tissue present in each digit have a relatively low metabolic rate and formation of toxic byproducts of ischemia.
 Therefore, digits amputated in Zone 1 and Zone 2 may tolerate up to 12 hours of warm ischemia time and up to 24 hours of cold ischemia time.
 In general, muscle makes up a substantial portion of the soft tissue in Zone 3 to 5 amputations.
 Extremities amputated at this level will tolerate no more than six hours of warm ischemia time or 12 hours of cold ischemia time.
-Because of this, vascular shunting to the amputated part may be necessary for forearm or elbow amputations before surgical repair may be initiated.
+Because of this, vascular shunting to the amputated part may be necessary for forearm or elbow amputations before initiating the surgical repair.

 Sequence of Repair

 If performed by an experienced hand and microsurgeon, viability rates of replants should be at least 80% following replantation.
 Motion at the affected joints depends on the level of amputation, mechanism of amputation, and compliance with postoperative therapy.
-Patients should be advised before surgery that the motion in replanted digits averages only approximately 50% of normal.
+Patients should receive counsel before surgery that the motion in replanted digits averages only approximately 50% of normal.
 Furthermore, patients undergoing replantation average ten days in the hospital and approximately seven months of time off of work.
 In general, the best results come from replantation of the thumb, hand, distal forearm, and fingers distal to the insertion of the flexor digitorum superficialis (Zone 1).